willklein/willkle.in/contents/drafts/submitting-code-samples.md

 You may be tempted to choose a language you saw on the job listing.
 Do so if that's what the position is about, but often you have a bit of freedom here.
 You want to demonstrate your skill with a tool, so choose your best tool.

+### Use your preferred toolset

+Whether it's using a functional library or your favorite testing framework, don't be afraid to have an opinion and demonstrate it.
+Part of being a well-rounded developer means not only having a strong grasp of your language, but the ecosystem around it.

 ### Dig in

 Think about the problem at a deeper level than what the requirements specify.
 Research the problem space and consider things like internationalization.
 You don't need to over-engineer the solution, but your understanding of the domain will show in both your code and the interview.